kimbo-slice/playlist-generator/README.md

     python3 generate-playlist.py -h

 ## Basic Usage
 Let's say you want to make a playlist about, say, hotdogs.
 The following command will do a search for hotdogs and create a playlist called "hotdog playlist".
-If a playlist called "hotdog playlist" already exists in your Spotify account, it will add the songs in the search to the preexisting list
+If a playlist called "hotdog playlist" already exists in your Spotify account, it will add the songs from the search to the preexisting list.
+There is some logic that prevents duplicates, but if there is a song that exists by the same artist on multiple albums (ie - same song with multiple Spotify song IDs), duplicates can happen

     python3 generate-playlist.py -q hotdogs -t 'hotdog playlist'